OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/user-guide.md

 #### API Connection Issues

-**Issue**: "Failed to connect to OpenAI API" or similar error messages.
+**Issue**: "Failed to connect to API" or similar error messages.

 **Solutions**:
-- Verify your API key is entered correctly in the settings
+- Verify your API key is entered correctly in the unified admin interface
-- Check that your OpenAI account has available credits
+- Check that your account has available credits for the selected provider
 - Ensure your internet connection is stable
+- Try a different AI provider if one is not working
 - Try refreshing the page and attempting the operation again

 #### Content Generation Timeout